rrosa-aurea-1/java-angular-web-app/README.md

 The frontend-app is extended from the initial seed : https://github.com/creativetimofficial/material-dashboard-angular .

-> The extension is related to create a user-profile from the UI to the integrated backend on a mongo/h2 embedded db, and a component error page ui for routing, [click on changelog](https://github.com/amanganiello90/java-angular-web-app/blob/master/frontend-app/CHANGELOG.md).
+> The extension is related to create a user-profile from the UI to the integrated backend on a mongo/h2 embedded db, and a component error page ui for routing, [click on frontend changelog](https://github.com/amanganiello90/java-angular-web-app/blob/master/frontend-app/CHANGELOG.md).
 The project produces **an only jar** using maven spring-boot, that is you can implement java backend services, together the angular client developed in typescript (angular-cli).

 > This is a showcase project to integrate many features listed below, but you can use this as a seed to develop your app.